Bull Market, Examples, Causes, and How It Got the Name

 A bull market is when a investment's price rises over an extended period.
 The phrase is commonly used when describing securities, such as stocks, bonds, and commodities.
 But bull markets can also occur in other investments, such as housing.

 But inevitably the bubble bursts and prices fall.
 If they fall 10 percent or less, it creates a market correction.
-In the current stock bull market, there hasn't been a market correction in two years.
-The S&P 500 hasn't experienced even a 3 percent decline since November 2016.
-That's unusual.
-Since 1988, the market has averaged a 3 percent pullback every 14 trading days.
+On August 22, 2018, the current bull market became the longest-running in U.S. history.

 Bull Market Versus Bear Market